k-barber/ccmb-doc/content/Factions/Maglubiyet's Spear.md

 [[Maglubiyet|Maglubiyet's]] Spear Goblin host of 53 legions, the largest host ever created.
-It was even larger than the [[Primal Host]], which subjugated [[The Empire of Datrus]], until Aodreia Datrus recieved divine intervention.
+It was even larger than the [[The Primal Host]], which subjugated [[The Empire of Datrus]], until Aodreia Datrus recieved divine intervention.

 It is lead by [[Warlord Griobiog]], who has brought together Hobgoblins, Bugbears and Goblins in a surprisingly disciplined manner.